Writing Snowpark Code in Python Worksheets

 Note

-You must be the organization administrator (use the ORGADMIN role) to accept the terms.
-You only need to accept the terms once for your Snowflake account.
-See Enabling the ORGADMIN role in an account.
+You must use the ORGADMIN role to accept the terms.
+You only need to accept the External Offerings Terms once for your Snowflake account.
+If you do not have access to the ORGADMIN role, see Enabling the ORGADMIN role in an account.

 1. Sign in to Snowsight.